Last Updated on 24th October 2022 by Sophie Nadeau

 Practical advice and tips for planning your visit to Rotterdam

 If you’re looking for a great weekend escape in Europe, then you may well want to plan a visit to Rotterdam.
 Easy to cycle or walk around, much of the city’s major attractions can easily be explored over the course of a long weekend.
-If you’re short on time, then Rotterdam is an easy day trip from Amsterdam or any easy day trip from The Hague.
+If you’re short on time, then the Dutch city is also an easy day trip from Amsterdam or any easy day trip from The Hague.